Back to log

 • return readable top patterns for diagnostics

 The point is not “Rust beats Python at language.”
+It is not even “Rust beats Cython.”
+Cython is a serious tool, and spaCy proves that every day.

 The point is that once the language problem has been reduced to arrays, anchors, hashes, and counts, Rust can run the scoring path at memory speed.